 When Triple Crown victor Gallant Fox was defeated by a horse (Jim Dandy) with 100-1 odds in 1930, Saratoga became known for its ominous nickname “The Graveyard of Champions.”

 Filmmakers and other media have sought out Saratoga and the race course as both the main focus or as a set.
-Filming in Saratoga, and at Saratoga Race Course, assures original beauty that no set designer could reproduce, i.e. films such as "Seabiscuit," "Saratoga," "The Horse Whisperer," "Billy Bathgate," "Ghost Story," and "My Old Man."
+Filming in Saratoga, and at Saratoga Race Course, offers original beauty that no set designer could reproduce, i.e. films such as "Seabiscuit," "Saratoga," "The Horse Whisperer," "Billy Bathgate," "Ghost Story," and "My Old Man."
 A scene in Ian Fleming's James Bond novel, "Diamonds are Forever," features a scene at the Saratoga Race Course.
 Other authors, as well, have long been enamored with the haunting, untouchable beauty of the place: Edna Ferber and Stephen Dobyns to name a few.

 In 2013, the Saratoga150 Committee planned several months of events to delight virtually every heart.
 The celebration was for Saratoga Race Course's 150th anniversary, and those involved in making it a permanent, significant race course in America.

-The Saratoga Race Course has a storied history, and it continues to grow every year.
+Saratoga Race Course has a storied history, and it continues to grow every year.
 The buzz around American Pharoah's (2015's Triple Crown winner) loss at the 2015 Travers Stakes reminded everyone about Saratoga's history as "The Graveyard of Champions."
-Only the best in their respective divisions dare to come and test their talent at the Spa, to compete at the historic race course.
+Only the best in their respective divisions dare to come and test their talent at the Spa, to compete at the historic race track.